kaanaksit/odak/docs/course/visual_perception.md

 :octicons-info-24: Informative ·
 :octicons-beaker-24: Practical

+#### Understanding Color Vision Deficiency

+Color Vision Deficiency (CVD), commonly referred to as color blindness, affects approximately 1 in 12 men (8%) and 1 in 200 women worldwide.
+It arises when one or more types of cone cells in the retina are missing or have altered spectral sensitivity.
+The most common forms include:

+- **Protanopia/Protanomaly** (red-blind/red-weak): Reduced sensitivity to red light
+- **Deuteranopia/Deuteranomaly** (green-blind/green-weak): Reduced sensitivity to green light
+- **Tritanopia/Tritanomaly** (blue-blind/blue-weak): Reduced sensitivity to blue light (much rarer)

+Individuals with CVD perceive colors differently, often experiencing reduced color discrimination or complete loss of certain color distinctions.
+This has significant implications for visual information access in digital content, where color is frequently used to convey meaning.

-When designing personalized image generation systems for individuals with Color Vision Deficiency (CVD), we need quantitative metrics to evaluate how well our generated images preserve visual information under CVD conditions.
+When designing personalized image generation systems for individuals with CVD, we need quantitative metrics to evaluate how well our generated images preserve visual information under CVD conditions.
 The `odak.learn.perception` module provides specialized loss functions based on the methodology from the paper "Personalized Image Generation for Color Vision Deficiency Population" (ICCV 2023).

 These loss functions measure two critical aspects: